Project Setup

 Verify the chain is working

-Go to the Chain Explorer.
-Click the dropdown next to "Vault", then choose "add custom chain":
+Go to the Chain Explorer, click the dropdown next to Vault, then choose add custom chain:

-In the following popup, enter your chain's information, using
+In the following popup, enter your chain's information using

-information you entered in config.template.xml
+the information you entered in config.template.xml

 and the chain BRID: